zrrrzzt/simple-textbased-game-engine/README.md

 **alternatives** An array with alternatives.
 Each element needs **description** and **next** filepath for next story page

-For an end page you do not need all elements
+For an end page you do not need all elements.

 ```javascript
 {